fiercely collaborative all-arounder

 hi! my name’s jessi.

-i’m 30 years old, i wear glasses, and i love making up the best words to go with other peoples’ pictures. (sometimes i even make pictures, too!)
+i’m 33 (and a half) years old, i wear glasses, and i love making up the best words to go with other peoples’ pictures. (sometimes i even make pictures, too!)

 i like to find just the right way to say something to make people laugh, smile or learn something interesting. my number one favorite way to work is the buddy system—everything’s more fun when you do it together, even grown-up jobs.